davedoesdev/mqlobber/README.md

 - `{Object} [options]` Configuration options.
 This is passed down to [`BPMux`](https://github.com/davedoesdev/bpmux#bpmuxcarrier-options)
 (which multiplexes message streams over the connection to the client).
-It also supports the following additional property:
+It also supports the following additional properties:

   - `{Boolean} send_expires` Whether to include message expiry time in metadata sent to the client.
 Defaults to `false`.